kyspyridon/Sobel_filter_optimisation/README.md

 The project is focused on optimising a greyscale Sobel filter implemented in C. The Sobel filter is used for edge detection in image processing. ​The project applies the filter to a 4096x4096 grayscale image.

 It was developed as a Lab assignment for the "ECE415 High Performance Computing" course, in collaboration with Charalampos Karaiskos, over the course of a week.
 Our development was based on the requirements set by [Lab1.pdf](https://github.com/kyspyridon/Sobel_filter_optimisation/blob/main/Lab1.pdf).

+All source file directories follow a specific naming convention.
+A number indicating the order in which the optimizations were performed during the projects development, followed by the name of the optimization itself meaning that each test builds on top of each predecessor.
 All optimisations were performed in an additive manner, with each test building on the previous ones.​ The results showed performance improvements for each optimisation. ​

 Our full work can be seen in the report file [report.pdf](https://github.com/kyspyridon/Sobel_filter_optimisation/blob/main/report.pdf).
 Our numerical results can be viewed in detail in [results.xlsx](https://github.com/kyspyridon/Sobel_filter_optimisation/blob/main/results.xlsx).

 As a bonus, additional experiments were conducted with different compilers, including gcc, icc, and Intel oneAPI DPC++/C++ Compiler to test how they perform.
 The Intel compiler performed best, and gcc showed consistent executable file sizes.
 These can be viewed in [extras.xlsx](https://github.com/kyspyridon/Sobel_filter_optimisation/blob/main/extras.xlsx).